 More specifically, leucine is an essential amino acid, meaning your body cannot produce it on its own.
 Therefore it must be consumed via food or supplements.

 BCAAs are a common supplement that people take when trying to build lean muscle, reduce muscle soreness, and recover from exercise or injury.
 BCAA for runners can be advantageous, too, especially if the diet is not adequate in protein.

 Consuming enough protein, in general, is important for athletes because protein is the building block of our muscles and therefore our bodies.

 As we age, we begin to lose muscle mass, and consuming enough protein along with engaging in regular exercise can help us to slow this process down.

-If you are looking to gain lean muscle mass, protein intake and strength training exercise will help you to do so.
+If you are looking to gain lean muscle mass, protein intake and strength training exercises will help you to do so.
+Try these arm exercises for runners for a start!

 Some benefits of leucine include: